CJLove/x16-LodeRunner/README.md

 This in-progress port is based on other open source LodeRunner ports: [LodeRunner TotalRecall](https://github.com/SimonHung/LodeRunner_TotalRecall) and [LodeRunner for Roku](https://github.com/lvcabral/Lode-Runner-Roku).

-This port is (so far :) ) being written in C using the [CC65](https://cc65.github.io/) toolchain.
-Also using the [libX16](https://github.com/CJLove/libX16) library for various utility functions.
+This port is (so far :smile:) being written in C using the [CC65](https://cc65.github.io/) toolchain.
+Also using the [libX16](https://github.com/CJLove/libX16) library for various utility functions and using the [libX16Test](https://github.com/CJLove/libX16Test) library for unit tests.

 ![](runner.gif)